iharshraj1123/offline-youtube-browser-video-organizer/README.md

 -> Copy-paste all the folders (eg, youtube, chatbox, comment section) in your htdocs of your localserver.

--> read the readme file inside youtube or read below:
+-> First add the userdata database then youtube database to your sql (simply copy paste it in sql section of your phpmyadmin)

+-> Make sure your sql profile is like this : {username = "admin"; password = "pwdpwd";}

-You Must allow localfile access in your browser using :
+-> Now You Must allow localfile access in your browser using :

-(Alternative better way below, I used firefox and it works fine)
+(Alternative better way at bottom, I used firefox and it works fine)

 (if ur on edge well get cucked)